Awais-Burki/JS-Code/README.md

 # JS-Code
-This is my JavaScript code repository learning on YouTube Awais-Burki
+This is my JavaScript code repository learning on YouTube. - Awais-Burki